-Mai is a Fellow at the School of Regulation and Global Governance (RegNet).
+Mai is an Associate Professor at the School of Regulation and Global Governance (RegNet).
 Before joining RegNet in February 2019, Mai worked for the School of Law, University of Reading; the Centre for Criminology, the University of Oxford; and the Institute for Criminal Policy Research, Birkbeck, University of London.

 Mai research topics include the death penalty, miscarriages of justice, trafficking of goods, policing, and international human rights law.